Praneeth-18/kube-burner-demo/README.md

 ### Key knobs worth adjusting:
 - **backendName/backendServiceName/backendReplicas**: override the backend Deployment & Service names and replica count without touching the templates.
 - **backendScaleReplicas**: target replica count applied by the kube-burner patch job once the load pause window elapses.
+- **loadScaleDelay**: how long kube-burner waits after scaling the backend before it tears down the load generator deployment (default 30 s).
 - **frontendName/frontendServiceName/frontendReplicas**: same for the frontend.
 - **loadGeneratorName/loadGeneratorServiceName/loadGeneratorReplicas**: control the load generator resources and how many workers run in parallel.
 - **frontendPublicUrl**: injected into the frontend config so the browser hits the right backend endpoint.